Bosworth Toller's

 • Gif preóst ordál misfadige, gebéte ðæt.
 Gif preóst searwaþ be winde, gebéte ðæt

-if a priest do not conduct an ordeal rightly, let him make 'bót,' If a priest uses deceit in respect to the wrapping up of the hand or arm exposed to the ordeal
+if a priest do not conduct an ordeal rightly, let him make 'bót,' If a priest uses deceit in respect to the wrapping up of the hand or arm exposed to the ordeal (cf. in the descriptions 'of the proceedings at the ordeal: Inseglige man ða hand,

-• Beón þreó niht ǽr man ða hand undó, i.
+.
+Beón þreó niht ǽr man ða hand undó, i.
 23; Th. i.
-212, 4),
+212, 4) let him make 'bót,'

-L. N. P. L. 39, 40; Th. ii.
-296, 9-10.
+• L. N. P. L. 39, 40

 Etymology

-[Icel. vindr a winding.]
+Icel. vindr a winding.

 Full form